Places to get affirming care

 Needle & syringe exchanges may be a good source of clean needles & syringes.
 Each will have its own rules for getting needles; your mileage may vary.
 The North American Syringe Exchange Network (NASEN) provides a directory of syringe exchange programs.

 For Healthcare Providers

-Cardea Services offers a Resource Center with educational tutorials on various topics, including several that are relevant to providing LGBT+ affirming health care.
+Cardea Services offers a Resource Center with educational tutorials on various topics, including several that are relevant to providing LGBTQ+ affirming health care.
 These tutorials are free-of-charge and may provide continuing medical education (CME) & continual nursing education (CNE) credits.
 Relevant tutorials include: